Vietnam Pre-Arrival Form — What It Is, Who Must Fill It & When

 Review & submit

-The system opens 72 hours before your scheduled arrival at SGN.
+The form window opens 3 days before your arrival date — not your departure date.
 The portal locks once the window closes — there is no workaround at the airport.

 Errors that cause delays at the airport.